 “She didn't see it first hand in that sense and we know that there was a very high military presence and that any trouble was suppressed and people were arrested … I don't think at that time people blamed her for the famine to some extent, that interpretation comes a bit later,” Kinealy states.

 In fact, it wasn’t until her fourth and final visit to Ireland as an old lady in 1900, just a year before her death, that the well-known nickname of The Famine Queen came to be.
 The almost blind, wheelchair-using monarch was branded as such by Maud Gonne, Irish revolutionary, suffragette, and muse of W. B. Yeats who worked alongside Irish labor leader and 1916 Easter Rising revolutionary James Connolly to protest the arrival of the British Queen in Ireland.

 In a scathing article titled “The Famine Queen,” Gonne accused Queen Victoria of failing to help "the survivors of sixty years of organized famine."
 Although quickly banned by the British authorities, the article's damning nickname for Queen Victoria stuck.
 The queen found herself shouldering some of the blame for the approximately one million deaths.

 “I think Britain has yet to confront its past and its unpalatable past and the famine is definitely an unpalatable aspect of that relationship,” Kinealy states of the recent development of the Irish famine finally at least being recognized in British TV programming.

 “English and British people, in general, have very little knowledge of Irish history and that's a real shame because so much of our history is intertwined and that's really something that should be addressed.”

-Should more be done to address Britain's role in the famine?
+Should more be done to address Britain's role in Ireland's Famine?
 Let us know your thoughts in the comments section, below.

 *Originally published in February 2018.